Khushi-P-2004/Machine-Learning-Project/README.md

 - The dataset is highly imbalanced, with class 0 comprising 57% and class 3 only 2.7%.
 Accuracy would be misleading, as a model could achieve high accuracy by predicting the majority class.
 Therefore, Macro F1 was used because it gives equal importance to each class and better reflects balanced performance across categories.

-- Logistic regression performed best due to linear separability of TF-IDF features and effective regularization tuning.
+- XGBoost performed best followed by Logistic regression.
 Cross-validation ensured generalization, and feature engineering improved minority class detection.

 TF-IDF was used to convert raw text into numerical features.
-Logistic Regression was selected after comparative evaluation against LinearSVC and LightGBM due to superior macro F1 performance.
 Hyperparameters were tuned using cross-validation to improve generalization.
 Feature engineering included vote-based and text-length features to enhance predictive performance.
 The final model achieved macro F1 greater than 0.80